rapodaca/dialect.rs/README.md

 # Dialect Reference Implementation

+**This repository has been superseded by [Balsa](https://github.com/metamolecular/balsa).
+It has been left here for documentation purposes only.**

 Primitives for reading and writing [Dialect](https://github.com/rapodaca/dialect), a molecular language related to SMILES.

 Dialect.rs is based on [Purr](https://github.com/rapodaca/purr).